What We Do

 Under-privileged students in Tamil medium schools struggle with learning English because of a lack of exposure to the language and a lack of usable resources, like books, that are set in the context of their lives.
 Although English is a required language in schools, the students progress through the grades acquiring a very rudimentary knowledge of the language, just enough to pass exams, and are unable to cope when proficiency in English becomes necessary in higher education.

 How We Do It

-There are three schools in Tamilnadu currently using the book boxes created by English Kadhavu, and we hope to add many more to the list.
+There are seven schools in Tamilnadu currently using the book boxes created by English Kadhavu, and we hope to add many more to the list.